microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 ## Cards and buttons

 Skype supports the following cards which may have several properties and attachments.
-You can find information on how to use this cards in the [.NET SDK](/en-us/csharp/builder/sdkreference/activities.html#richcards) and [Node.js SDK](#) docs.
+You can find information on how to use cards in the [.NET SDK](/en-us/csharp/builder/sdkreference/activities.html#richcards) and [Node.js SDK](#) docs.

 * Hero card
 * Thumbnail card